-Go Shopping Make visits away Improve health Access WORK MOVE goods & post Farm Dispose of waste visitor access Do business Provide Access education of waste visitor access Do business Pursue leisure Respond to emergencies Activities Promote social cohesion Reduce rural isolation
+Go Shopping

+Make visits away Improve health

+Work Move goods & post Farm

+Pursue trades & services

+Dispose Provide Access education

+of waste visitor access

+Do business Expand horizons

+Pursue leisure Respond to emergencies

+activities Promote social cohesion

+Reduce rural isolation

 However there is no one mode of travel that can deliver all our objectives.
 Moreover, the disadvantages of a given mode may be greater than the advantages in some respects and so we have to make judgements about the overall provision that will achieve the greatest benefit for the community whilst at the same time protecting the interests and needs of minorities.
 Indeed, information technology has already begun to reduce the need to travel and good planning can reduce the need further whilst at the same time increasing the overall quality of life for the community and its members.